This article was updated on April 18th, 2021.

-TFFJ students create and implement marketing and distribution plans for surplus harvest, receive training in nutrition and healthy food choices, affordable and nutritionally-sound shopping practices, food policy, food assistance programs, and skills for food justice advocacy, sustainable farming practices, and fitness/exercise.
+TFFJ students create and implement marketing and distribution plans for surplus harvest.
+They are train in nutrition and healthy food choices, affordable and nutritionally sound shopping practices, food policy, food assistance programs, and skills for food justice advocacy, sustainable farming practices, and fitness/exercise.

 Through this process, they develop into the next generation of leaders in cutting-edge urban agribusiness and the fight for food equity.

-Through combining hydroponic farming and community engagement and advocacy, TFFJ is not just providing a technologically advanced solution to the lack of affordable, fresh food in food desert communities — we are building the foundation for a sustainable social movement to close the gaps in food access, health outcomes, and marketable skills between low-income and upper-income urban communities.
-Students become producers of their own food and provide themselves, their peers, their families, and their communities with fresh, affordable, hyper-local produce that changes the foodscape of communities where healthy, fresh food is not readily available.
+By combining hydroponic farming and community engagement and advocacy, TFFJ is not just providing a technologically advanced solution to the lack of affordable, fresh food in food desert communities — but building the foundation for a sustainable social movement to close the gaps in food access, health outcomes, and marketable skills between low-income and upper-income urban communities.
+Students become producers of their food and provide themselves, their peers, their families, and their communities with fresh, affordable, hyper-local produce that changes the foodscape of communities where healthy, fresh food is not readily available.

 4) How do you decide what foods the programs grow?